LucasDelfino92/morrowindsharp/moddingmw.md

 ## AUDIO

-These mods don't so much replace existent sound effects, but like the Visuals section, they seek to improve on the game by adding neat sound effects where there previously weren't any.
-Overall, most of these tend to improve immersion.

 - [**Distant Thunder**](https://www.nexusmods.com/morrowind/mods/43471) by TheInkBunny
 Adds a randomized bit of lead time to thunderclaps after lightning strikes for additional realism.
   - Only install the **Distant Thunder v1.1 (No Scripts)** optional file.